thompsonson/det/README.md

 ## Features

 - **Dynamic LLM Integration**
 Seamlessly connect with various LLM providers and models to fetch responses using a flexible architecture.
+Following integrations are available.
+   - Openai
+   - Groq
+   - Ollama

 - **LangChain Structured Output Chain Analysis** Seamlessly connect with a LangChain Structured Output and check for the consistency of responses.
 [See this documentation for further information.](docs/check_chain/README.md)